Last updated on March 22nd, 2019

-So imagine this – the (systemic) systems around you have come to a halt – those which most people count on to always be there and functioning for us – including the trash collection that stops by your house once-a-week to collect your garbage and trash.
+So imagine this – the (systemic) systems around you have come to a halt.
+Those which most people count on to always be there and functioning – including the trash collection that stops by your house once-a-week to pick up your garbage and trash.

 Let’s say that it all stops.
-While life must go on and you must make do, how will you dispose of the trash and garbage which you may be producing while you continue to survive?
+How will you dispose of the trash and garbage which you may be producing while you continue to survive?

 It’s a hypothetical question, and is intended to encourage you to think about the subject.